Learning important lessons from housing history

 It’s not that funny, chancellor.

-In this article, Alia Al-Doori, Managing Director of Pearl Comms, offers a candid response to the Chancellor’s latest Budget.
+In this article, Alia Al-Doori (Managing Director, Pearl Comms) offers a candid response to the Chancellor’s latest Budget.
 Writing from the dual perspective of a communications specialist and the owner of an independent SME, she reflects on how the announcement — and the way it was delivered — lands with businesses like hers.
-Al-Doori […]
+Al-Doori examines […]

 Why AI Literacy Matters for the West Midlands’ Economic Future